open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 `net.sock.peer.addr`, `net.sock.peer.port` identify remote peer - the address used to connect to the socket.
 For example, when connecting using `connect(2)` on [Linux](https://man7.org/linux/man-pages/man2/connect.2.html) or [Windows](https://docs.microsoft.com/windows/win32/api/winsock2/nf-winsock2-connect) with `AF_INET` address family, represent `sin_addr` and `sin_port` fields of [`sockaddr_in`](https://man7.org/linux/man-pages/man7/ip.7.html) structure.
-Port SHOULD only be populated for families that have notion of port.

 Address and port can be obtained by calling `getpeername` method on [Linux](https://man7.org/linux/man-pages/man2/getpeername.2.html), [Windows](https://docs.microsoft.com/windows/win32/api/winsock2/nf-winsock2-getpeername).